raymondworkshop/raymondworkshop.github.io/_posts/about.md

 I got my M.Sc. in Computer Science at Chinese University of Hong Kong and B.Eng. in Electronic and Information Engineering at WuHan University.

-All opinions are my own.
+All opinions here are my own.